-- You have a smoking history of at least 30 pack-years (this means one pack per day for 30 years, two packs a day for 15 years, etc.)
+- You have a smoking history of at least 30 pack-years (one pack per day for 30 years, two packs a day for 15 years, etc.).

-What are screenings?
-Screening is looking for a disease before a person has any symptoms.
+What is a screening?
+Screening is looking for a disease before a person shows any symptoms.

 Why isn’t everyone screened?
 There are benefits but also risks to lung cancer screening.
-The specialists at UCHealth can review these risks and also assist you in your decision to get screened, if you meet the criteria where screening may be a benefit to you.
+The specialists at UCHealth can review these risks and assist you in your decision to get screened, if you meet the criteria.

 How is a lung cancer screening performed?
-A low-dose chest Computerized Tomography scan (CT scan) is used to give a detailed picture of the lungs.
+A low-dose chest CT scan gives a detailed picture of the lungs.
 This test does not require any prior preparation.
 You will lie on a table with your arms above your head, and the table will slide into the CT scanner.

 Our patients can also receive extensive support during their cancer treatment journey from Memorial’s nurse navigators, social workers, financial counselors, and many others.